mch3rry/mypage/accessibility.md

   </tr>
   <tr>
     <td>I can comfortably meet all my basic needs, have expendable income, and access to significant savings.</td>
     <td>I may stress about meeting my basic needs, but still regularly meet them.
-I have some expendable income.</td>
+I have some expendable income and savings.</td>
     <td>I frequently stress about meeting my basic needs, and don’t always meet them.
-I have no, or very little, expendable income.</td>
+I have no, or very little, expendable income and savings.</td>
   </tr>
   <tr>
     <td>My household income is more than the average in my area, or I do not need to work to meet my needs.</td>